Liv Ullmann: Career

 During 2006, Ullmann announced that she had been forced to end her longtime wish of making a film based on A Doll's House.
 According to her statement, the Norwegian Film Fund was preventing writer Ketil Bjørnstad and her from pursuing the project.
 Australian actress Cate Blanchett and British actress Kate Winslet had been intended to have been cast in the main roles of the movie.
-She later directed Blanchett in the play A Streetcar Named Desire, by Tennessee Williams, at the Sydney Theatre Company in Sydney, which was performed September through October 2009, and then continued from 29 October to 21 November 2009 at the John F. Kennedy Center for the Performing Arts in Washington, DC, where it won a Helen Hayes Award for Outstanding Non-resident Production, as well as actress and supporting performer for 2009.
+She later directed Blanchett in the play A Streetcar Named Desire, by Tennessee Williams, at the Sydney Theatre Company in Sydney, which was performed September through October 2009, and then continued from 29 October to 21 November 2009 at the Kennedy Center in Washington, DC, where it won a Helen Hayes Award for Outstanding Non-resident Production, as well as actress and supporting performer for 2009.
 The play was also performed at the Brooklyn Academy of Music in Brooklyn, New York.
-Ullmann narrated the Canada–Norway co-produced animated short movie The Danish Poet (2006), which won the Academy Award for Animated Short Film at the 79th Academy Awards during 2007.
+Ullmann narrated the Canada–Norway co-produced animated short movie The Danish Poet (2006), which won the Academy Award for Best Animated Short Film at the 79th Academy Awards during 2007.

 In 2008, she was the head of the jury at the 30th Moscow International Film Festival.

-During 2012, she attended the International Indian Film Academy Awards in Singapore, where she was honored for her Outstanding Contributions to International Cinema and she also showed her movie on her relationship with Ingmar Bergman.
+During 2012, she attended the International Indian Film Academy Awards in Singapore, where she was honored for her Outstanding Contributions to International Cinema and she also showed her movie on her relationship with Bergman.
 In 2013, Ullmann directed a film adaptation of Miss Julie.
 The film, released in September 2014, stars Jessica Chastain, Colin Farrell, and Samantha Morton.
 It was widely praised by the Norwegian press.
 In 2018, Ullmann narrated Wars Don't End, a documentary about the Lebensborn war children.

 In March 2022, the Academy of Motion Picture Arts and Sciences announced that Ullmann would receive the Academy Honorary Award.
-John Lithgow presented her with the statue at the Governors Awards, saying, "For those few who claim that she never would've been called one of our greatest actors without Ingmar Bergman, I would answer, Bergman would probably never been called one of our greatest filmmakers without Liv Ullman".
+John Lithgow presented her with the statue at the Governors Awards, saying, "For those few who claim that she never would've been called one of our greatest actors without Ingmar Bergman, I would answer, Bergman would probably never been called one of our greatest filmmakers without Liv Ullmann".